mrdavidlaing/reverse_proxy_as_CMS/IIS7.md

 ---
 layout: "page"
 title: "IIS7 using ARR and UrlRewrite"
-intro: "The Url Rewrite 2 and Application Resource Routing features of IIS7+ make it credible reverse proxy."
+intro: "The Url Rewrite 2 and Application Resource Routing features of IIS7+ make it a credible reverse proxy."
 ---

 The only area in which it falls short is automatic failover to cached content when the primary source fails.